akku750156/Blog_Posts/cl6nuvatz01czainv5ong1ogu.md

 > - -f

 ### **-F** (Option)
-This is used to specify the file separator by default it is blank space.
+This is used to specify the field separator by default it is blank space.

 **Ex:**
 We have a file example1.txt with comma(‘ , ’) separated words and you want to get the first words of every records